sandrolain/dom-updater/README.md

-# DOMUpdater: Comparator to apply DOM updates
+# DOMUpdater: DOM to DOM comparator and updater